-Paper 1P Poetry anthology - response to named poem and one other from the named cluster then this would be classed as a rubric infringement and could, as referenced in the mark scheme, be 'capped' at the top of Level 2.
+Paper 1N 19th century novel - response to extract and whole text then this would be classed as a rubric infringement and could, as referenced in the mark scheme, be 'capped' at the top of Level 2.
 Cases of rubric infringement will always be referred to a senior associate who will review the response in order to make a judgement about the totality of the response and therefore the validity of cap application.